Skip to content

 Boolean Search Techniques

-Use advanced search operators to find highly specific prospects.
-For example, search for "hotel manager OR hospitality director" AND "London" to find potential clients for your catering business.
+Use advanced search operators to find specific prospects.
+For example, search "hotel manager OR hospitality director" AND "London" to find clients for your catering business.

 Sales Navigator Investment

-Consider upgrading to LinkedIn Sales Navigator, which offers enhanced search filters, lead recommendations, and the ability to save up to 2,500 leads.
-The investment typically pays for itself quickly when used strategically.
+Consider upgrading to LinkedIn Sales Navigator.
+It offers better search filters, lead recommendations, and the option to save up to 2,500 leads.
+Used well, it usually pays for itself quickly.

 Geographic and Industry Targeting